bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- clear sky
+- broken clouds
 - 77% humidity
-- 6 mph wind
+- 4 mph wind

 0.5 inches of rain and 0.5 inches of snow in the past 24 hours